2017 is over, so it’s time for a little reflection.

 Honorable mentions: The Eccentric Family s2, My Hero Academia s2.

 Showa Genroku Rakugo Shinjuu: Uff, I cried so much watching this one that I’m surprised my eyes didn’t fall off my face.
 It’s impossible to describe a show of this magnitude in just a couple of words.
 On the surface, it’s an intergenerational tale of incredibly flawed but compelling characters united by rakugo –and ultimately, love.
 Tragic, beautiful, multilayered and complex, Rakugo it’s a near-perfect masterpiece that I can’t recommend enough.

 Land of the Lustrous: This is another series that I can’t seem to find the words to describe.
 Land of the Lustrous offers a world that thrives on mysteries, without any hurry to provide answers.
 Its world-building heavy on Buddhist imagery and body horror (which I discovered I’m actually interested in) it’s as breathtaking as it is compelling, featuring a cast of genderless gems with diverse personalities and struggles that somehow feels very human.
 Following Phos’ journey this past couple of months has been both hell and a delight (please let them rest).
 Add to that the touching soundtrack, it’s wonderful use of color, insanely good storyboards and dynamic direction, and we have ourselves not just a show but an experience.

-March Comes in Like a Lion: I connect with this show so much because the way Rei struggles with depression and isolation reminds me a lot of myself, especially when I was his age (this makes me sound old, which I’m definitely not).
-A show this heavy it’s understandably not for everyone –and I do wish we could have more female protagonist struggling with mental illness handled with this much nuance and pathos.
+March Comes in Like a Lion: I connect with this show so much because the way Rei struggles with depression and isolation reminds me a lot of myself, especially when I was his age (this makes me sound way older than I actually am).
+I kinda wish we could have more female protagonist struggling with mental illness handled with this much nuance and pathos too.
 Still, I care for Rei very much and I often find myself wishing for his wellbeing, as if we were close friends.
 Besides, the second season it’s finally giving some very needed focus on the Kawamoto sisters.
 Hina’s excellent arc dealing with bullying it’s definitely one of the highlights of the series.